 API, definition and list of those you need to know

-The API is, with the programming language, the main tool for a programmer, as before to start with any project one should search for APIs that will avoid to rewrite already existing code.
+The API is, with the programming language, the main tool for a programmer, and before to start any project one should search for APIs available on the Web that could avoid to rewrite already existing code.

 An API (Application Programming Interface) is a set of